scipp/mpltoolbox/README.md

 There are many interactive examples in the Matplotlib documentation pages, but the code snippets are often long and potentially not straightforward to maintain.

-With `mpltoolbox`, activating these tools should (hopefully) just be a on-liner.
+With `mpltoolbox`, activating these tools should (hopefully) just be a one-liner.

 ## Documentation